 As a condition of employment, all civilian Special Agents are required to sign a mobility agreement.
 This may result in one or more overseas moves and periodic assignments within the Continental United States.
 Special Agent mobility is necessary to accomplish the agency's mission and helps support individual career development.

 OSI ACCEPTS APPLICATIONS FOR CIVILIAN SPECIAL AGENT POSITIONS FROM:

-Most entry level positions filled through Developmental or vacancy announcements will be filled at the GL-7 pay grade.
+Most entry level positions will be filled at the GL-7 pay grade.
 These positions are attainable without law-enforcement experience, provided the applicant meets the minimum qualifications required for the 1811 series set forth by OPM.
 Successful candidates possess at least a bachelor's degree with a GPA of 2.95 or better.
-Additional consideration is given to those individuals who have degrees or experience in special skill areas: languages, forensic or computer sciences, accounting, finance and foreign area specialty.
-Anyone hired into a GS-12 or above position must have criminal investigations experience at the grade level identified in the specific vacancy announcement.
+Additional consideration is given to those individuals who have degrees or experience in special skill areas: cyber skills, languages, forensics, accounting, finance, counterintelligence and foreign area specialties.
+Anyone hired into a GS-13 or above position must have experience identified in the specific vacancy announcement.

 Before applying, applicants are encouraged to read Frequently Asked Questions (FAQ) for answers to the most common questions regarding the application process.
 If, after viewing the FAQ, you require more information, send questions via e-mail to AFOSI-Civilian-Recru@us.af.mil.

 Applications received after the closing date will not be considered.

 Not quite ready to apply, but would like more information about a career with OSI?
 Please check out our OSI Mission Video, follow us on our LinkedIn Recruiting Page or listen to our recruiting podcast.
 You can also visit our Recruiting Toolbox.
 If you have any questions please send our team of Special Agents your questions at AFOSI-Civilian-Recru@us.af.mil.